zephyrproject-rtos/zephyr/doc/contribute/coding_guidelines/index.rst

 The coding guideline rules are based on MISRA-C 2012 and are a subset of MISRA-C.
-The subset is listed in the table below with a summary of the rules, its severity and the equivlent rules from other standards for reference.
+The subset is listed in the table below with a summary of the rules, its severity and the equivalent rules from other standards for reference.

 .. note::